Graphics-Group/Covid-19-visualizations/README.md

 <img src="ijlyttle/03-Plots_files/figure-gfm/cases-county-ft-1.png" width="864" />

 What I’m seeing here is that counties race out of the gate, then settle down to a doubling-rate between a week to two-weeks.
+This was the case until April 19, where I am seeing an across-the-board increase.
+Almost 400 new cases reported on Apr.
+19, doubling previous record - I will be interested to learn if there has been a change in testing protocol.

 Again, following the style of FT, we can look at the seven-day rolling average of new